These are easily the BEST cut out sugar cookies. Made with simple ingredients and no chilling!

 - Whisk together the flour baking powder, and salt in a medium bowl or measuring cup.
 Set aside.

-- 3. In the bowl of an electric mixer combine the butter and sugar.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine the butter and sugar.
 Beat until light and fluffy, about 3 minutes on medium speed.
 Stir in the eggs, one at a time, followed by the vanilla.
 Stir until incorporated.

-- 6. Cut using your favorite cookie cutter and carefully transfer to your prepared baking tray.
+- Cut using your favorite cookie cutter and carefully transfer to the prepared baking tray.
 Bake for 10 minutes or until the edges are slightly browned.

 Notes